$\varphi_0$-Josephson junction in twisted bilayer graphene induced by a valley-polarized state: Acknowledgments

-{\emph {Acknowledgments.}}--- The authors thank the discussions with Kin Fai Mak, Jaime Diez-Merida and Adrian Po.
-K.T.L. acknowledges the support of the Ministry of Science and Technology, China and the Hong Kong Research Grant Council through MOST20SC04, RFS2021-6S03, C6025-19G, AoE/P-701/20, 16310520, 16310219 and16309718.
+The authors thank the discussions with Kin Fai Mak, Jaime Diez-Merida and Adrian Po.
+K.T.L. acknowledges the support of the Ministry of Science and Technology, China and the Hong Kong Research Grant Council through Grants No. 2020YFA0309600, No. RFS2021-6S03,No. C6025-19G, No. AoE/P-701/20, No. 16310520, No.16310219, No. 16307622, and No. 16309718.
+Y.M.X. acknowledges the support of Hong Kong Research Grant Council through Grant No. PDFS2223-6S01.